 Select a Smart Start Time

 A professional destination wedding photographer knows that you do not need hours out of your photography budget set aside for ‘getting ready’ photos.
 Our tight budget tip here is to schedule the photographer to start shooting one hour before the ceremony.
 We can begin by spending 15-20 minutes shooting the groomsmen, then leave the boys to enjoy a cocktail while we capture the bride being helped into her dress and getting some final touches to her hair and makeup.
 If cost is truly a priority, ask yourself how important it is to you that you have professional pictures of your hair and makeup being done right from scratch?
 If you must have those photos in your wedding album, then you must stretch your budget for a bigger package!

-Every beach bride has a wedding budget that they need to respect when planning their destination wedding.
+Every beach bride has a wedding budget that they need to respect when planning a destination wedding in the Riviera Maya.
 I hope this helps you realize how easily you can control your costs by simply setting a smart timeline with your wedding photographer.
-Happy planning, and we hope to see you in the Mayan Riviera soon!
+Happy planning and we hope to see you in the Mayan Riviera soon!

 ***And!
 If you happen to be looking for the best wedding photographers in Playa del Carmen, with tons of personality, then contact us!
 We are Fun In The Sun Weddings, the best wedding photography in Riviera Maya, Mexico.